cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 The variable `reqBody` represents a collection of fields, which are key-value pairs for each column in our Airtable table.
 By formatting `reqBody` as an object with a collection of fields, you are creating a new record in our table with a value for each field.

-After we call `createAirtableRecord` (the function you will define next), you will redirect the client back to our `FORM_URL`.
-This function can be changed, for example, to redirect to a "Thank You" page, or something similar.
+After you call `createAirtableRecord` (the function you will define next), you will redirect the client back to our `FORM_URL`.
+This function can be changed, for example, to redirect to a Thank You page, or something similar.

 The `createAirtableRecord` function accepts a `body` parameter, which conforms to the Airtable API's required format—namely, a JavaScript object containing key-value pairs under `fields`, representing a single record to be created on your table: